tranductridung/Dolos-Controller/README.md

 ```
 ## Usage
 ### 1. Install and Run DOLOS Agent from Controller
-To deploy and start the DOLOS Agent, execute the following from the Controller:
+To deploy and start the DOLOS Agent, execute the following from the DOLOS Controller:
 ```bash
 cd Dolos-Controller/Management
 ansible-playbook deploy.yml -i inventory.ini --ask-become-pass